BinaryDevotee/archlinux/README.md

 The Virtualization Host role sets up Arch Linux to act as a hypervisor and installs the tools for remote management.

 # How to install Arch Linux
-From the live media, clone the repository:
+From the live media, clone the repository (internet connection is required):

 `git clone git@github.com:binarydevotee/archlinux.git && cd archlinux`